 The Balance Sheet and Statement of Revenues, Expenditures and Changes in Fund Balance present the financial resources and activities of the City's governmental funds.
 Long-term assets and liabilities are not presented on this statement because the focus is on current financial resources.

-The City has four funds:
+The City has three funds:

-General Fund - Fund balance of the General Fund decreased \$7 thousand.
-Revenues increased \$333 thousand, primarily from municipal court activity and the Texas Department of Agriculture grant.
-Expenditures increased \$374 thousand for grant funded drainage improvements and personnel.
+General Fund - Fund balance of the General Fund increased \$62 thousand.
+Revenues decreased \$169 thousand, primarily due to a decrease in grant revenue.
+Expenditures decreased \$238 thousand for less capital projects.